47degrees/arrow-slides/src/main/arrow-meta.md

 ---

-**Arrow** is the functional companion to **Kotlin standard library** and follows the same principle
+**Arrow** is the functional companion to **Kotlin standard library**

-**Arrow Meta** is the functional companion to **Kotlin compiler** and also follows the same principle
+**Arrow Meta** is the functional companion to **Kotlin compiler**

 Note:

 [Raquel]

+Arrow is the functional companion to Kotlin standard library and follows the same principle

+Arrow Meta is the functional companion to Kotlin compiler and also follows the same principle

-Any feature from Arrow, Arrow Meta or the plugins which is adopted by the language will be removed, including Meta itself.
+And any feature from Arrow, Arrow Meta or the plugins which is adopted by the language will be removed, including Meta itself.

 ---